Hombre2014/job-tracker-frontend/docs/Authentication_system.md

 **Storage Security**:

+- Prefer HttpOnly, SameSite=strict cookies for refresh tokens (mitigates XSS)
-- Never store tokens in cookies (XSS vulnerability)
+- Avoid exposing tokens to JavaScript; store access tokens in memory where possible
-- Use localStorage with proper domain restrictions
+- localStorage may be used only in low-risk environments and **must** be protected by CSP & rigorous XSS defenses
 - Implement automatic token cleanup on logout
 - Rotate tokens regularly